Intel Hit With More Than 30 Lawsuits Over Security Flaws - Slashdot

 ASM.JS

 What do they hope to get out of it?
-(Score:4, Insightful)
+(Score:5, Interesting)

 Will they have to actually demonstrate a material loss resulting from a security breach associated with the flaw, including some kind of material proof that the flaw was actually the cause of the breach?